aerogo/aero/docs/Benchmarks.md

 ## Conclusion

-Aero's router uses highly optimized [radix trees](https://en.wikipedia.org/wiki/Radix_tree) and is therefore extremely fast.
+Aero's router uses highly optimized [radix trees](https://en.wikipedia.org/wiki/Radix_tree) with 0 allocations during route lookup and is therefore extremely fast.
 I am fairly confident that it is the fastest router implementation out there.

-Using the GitHub API routes as benchmark data, Aero finishes the benchmark in 15 microseconds while [echo](https://github.com/labstack/echo) requires 25 microseconds for the same routes.
+Using the GitHub API routes as benchmark data, Aero finishes the benchmark in 22 microseconds while [echo](https://github.com/labstack/echo) requires 25 microseconds for the same routes (13% slower).

 Nonetheless, databases and complex application logic are the most important factor in your web application performance.
 You shouldn't need to worry about Aero's routing performance at all.